Talentica/HungryHippos/Readme.md

 	  6. relative-distributed-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".

-	  7. client-config-xml-path : client-config.xml file path.
+	  7. client-config-xml : client-config.xml file.

-	  8. output-file-name : output directory name wherein the results are stored inside job id subfolder.
+	  8. output-directory : output directory name wherein the results are stored inside job id subfolder.

 	  9. optional-args : This arguments are optional which is to redirect the logs and also to run